IBM/cp4ba-jam-in-a-box/README.md

 ## Introduction

-The Jam-in-a-Box environments provides the ability to demo out-of-box solutions, run your own mini-Tech Jam, or get self-educated on Business Automation.
+The Jam-in-a-Box environments provide the ability to demo the out-of-box end-to-end [Client Onboarding](https://github.com/IBM/cp4ba-client-onboarding-scenario) solution and more, run your own mini-Tech Jam, or get self-educated on Business Automation.

 Jam-in-a-Box removes hurdles to Business Automation adoption through easing availability and sharing of technical enablement.
 Towards this it offers a set of self-provisionable environments hosted on IBM TechZone, combined with a set of hands-on technical labs spanning all capabilities of Business Automation.

-## Use cases for Jam-in-a-Box
+## Use Cases for Jam-in-a-Box

 ### 1. Technical Enablement

-1. Self-enablement - use the environment to gain hands-on experience on one or all capabilities of Business Automation using a realistic business scenario
+1. Self-enablement - use the environments to gain hands-on experience on one or all capabilities of Business Automation using a realistic business scenario
-2. Client-enablement - use the environment to host a mini-Tech-Jam for your clients
+2. Client-enablement - use the environments to host a mini-Tech Jam for your clients

 ### 2. Demo/PoX

-1. Demo - use the out-of-box solutions to present a live demo of Business Automation capabilities
+1. Demo - use the out-of-box Client Onboarding solution and more to present a live demo of Business Automation capabilities
 2. PoX - use the environments as a base to customize/extend the business scenario based on your client’s needs

-## Jam-in-a-box Environment
+## Jam-in-a-Box Environments

-The Solutions and Assets section below lists the available demos that can be imported into the environment along with instructions on how to reserve the environment.
+The 'Solutions and Assets' section below lists the available demos that can be imported into the environment along with instructions on how to reserve the environment.

 ## Solutions and Assets